mirobergam/Election-Analytics/posts/blogfinal.md

 ![](../figures/finalelectoral.jpg)

 Although these swing states may go in either direction, I predict, based on my model, that Biden will win Florida, Pennsylvania, Nevada, and Arizona, and Trump will win Georgia and North Carolina.
-This would ultimately result in Biden winning the election, with 324 electoral votes to Trump's 236.
+This would ultimately result in Biden winning the election, with Biden winning 57.8% of electoral votes.

 ### Uncertainty